vegaprotocol/documentation/docs/concepts/assets/asset-framework.md

 hide_title: false
 description: Vega supports ERC-20 assets that are added through governance.
 ---

-Vega currently supports exclusively using ERC-20 tokens for markets on Vega.
+Vega currently supports using ERC-20 tokens for markets on Vega.
 Those assets must be [proposed through governance](../governance/asset.md) and pass the voting threshold, and be enabled on the Vega bridge.
 ERC-20 tokens originate on the Ethereum chain, not the Vega chain.
-Inter-chain asset interactions between Vega and Ethereum are facilitated through the Ethereum bridges.
+Inter-chain asset interactions between Vega and Ethereum are facilitated through the Ethereum and Arbitrum bridges.

 The assets on Vega are used for margining and settling positions, paying fees, and supplying liquidity on markets.
 Assets can also be transferred between keys and accounts.

-Assets need to be deposited using a bridge contract, and can be withdrawn back into an Ethereum wallet if they are not being used for margin or a liquidity bond.
+Assets need to be deposited using a bridge contract, and can be withdrawn back into a web3 wallet if they are not being used for margin or a liquidity bond.

 ## Asset definition
 Each asset has a set of defined fields: those that are validated against the origin contract and cannot be changed, and those that provide extra settings specifically for use with Vega.